ibm-cloud-docs/watson-assistant/admin-backup-restore.md

 # Backing up and restoring data
 {: #admin-backup-restore}

-Back up and restore your data by downloading, and then uploading the data.
+Back up and restore your {{site.data.keyword.conversationshort}} data by downloading, and then uploading the data.
 {: shortdesc}

 You can download the following data from a {{site.data.keyword.conversationshort}} service instance: